jaykadu10/jaykadu10/README.md

 ### 📊 Data Analyst | 📈 Data Enthusiast | 🧠 Problem Solver

 Welcome to my GitHub!
-I’m passionate about turning raw data into actionable insights through **data analysis, visualization, and predictive modeling**.
+I’m passionate about turning raw data into actionable insights through **data analysis, visualization**.
 I work with tools like **Python, SQL, Power BI, and Excel** to uncover patterns and tell stories with data.

 ---